-For full-time classes, you'll have all day Friday to complete your individual project from home.
-You are expected to work between 8am and 5pm.
-The next week, your teacher will give you feedback on your project either in person, on a video call, or in writing.
+The following week, your teacher will give you feedback on your project either in person, on a video call, or in writing.
 Every outstanding project gets one review each week.

 The code reviews we do for your individual projects is the main way your teachers can see where your skills are at, and the only chance for you to get feedback on your individual work to make sure that you're learning what you need to know to be successful after graduating.
 If you copy someone else's work, you lose out on that feedback about your work.
 And if you graduated by passing off others' work as your own, you'd not only be setting yourself up for failure at their job, but your failure on the job would also hurt the reputation of all other Epicodus students.

 For these reasons, it's extremely important that you submit only your own work for individual projects.
 Students found to have copied others' work or received help from others will be expelled.

 Most of programming is getting stuck and figuring out how to get un-stuck, so asking for help is a balance between struggling with a problem for long enough to build your own problem-solving skills, and not spending too much time and frustration on any one problem.
 A good rule of thumb is to spend 20 minutes trying to solve a problem yourself before asking for help.
 Another tip is if you're frustrated and nothing seems to be working, take a walk and get away from your computer screen for a little bit.
 You'll be amazed at what your subconscious can figure out when you let it rest.

 An important skill to develop at Epicodus is understanding other people's code.
 So before you ask a teacher for help, you'll ask another pair of students, to give them a chance to try understanding your code and helping you figure out what to do.